Competition Teams & Clubs

 Theme Park Engineering Competition Team

 Liberty University’s Theme Park Engineering club and competition team focuses on all aspects of engineering theme park attractions and rollercoasters.
-As a competition team, we compete in the Ryerson Invitational Thrill Design Competition, which focuses both on the technical and creative sides of theme park engineering, including force analyses, vector, force and geometric-based coaster design, and structural engineering.
-In addition to competition, we will boast an array of unique coaster designs that will be designed and built by students.
+As a competition team, we compete in the Ryerson Invitational Thrill Design Competition, which focuses both on the technical and creative sides of theme park engineering, including force analyses, vector, force, and geometric-based coaster design, and structural engineering.
+In addition to the competition, we will boast an array of unique coaster designs that will be designed and built by students.
 Ultimately, our team strives to infiltrate the theme park industry as a force for God and works to put Him first in all we do.
 Liberty University Theme Park Engineering is also partnered with the Themed Entertainment Association as an official NextGen Club.

 VEX Robotics is a nationally recognized robotics competition in which students present innovative solutions to complex problems.
 Our Robotics Team uses VEX V5 materials and competes with other universities to prove themselves.
 Our team helps students develop problem-solving skills, teamwork, and creative thinking.
 Building these robots requires members to be flexible in their approach to design, as solutions often do not work the first time.
 Overall, VEX provides students with an opportunity to have fun building, innovating, and competing in a challenging environment that aids them in developing and honing their engineering skills.